Precedent H Guidance – Preparing a Costs Budget

 Costs Budget Preparation – The Basics

-The guidance notes recommend that only the first page of Precedent H should be filled in if the value of the costs claimed are less than £25,000.
+The guidance notes recommend that only the first page of Precedent H should be filled in if the value stated on the claim form is less than £25,000.

 A Cost Budget details your base costs incurred to date, and future costs to be incurred for the totality of the case up to and including Trial.
 VAT and additional liabilities (any success fee or ATE premium) are excluded from the Budget figures.